 a.
 Why do You look on those who deal treacherously: Habakkuk was first troubled that there was no judgment against Judah; God answered by telling him judgment was on the way.
 Then Habakkuk was troubled by the agent of judgment, the Babylonians – who were an even more wicked people than the people of Judah.

 i.
 It would be like crying out to God about the state of the church in America, and hearing God respond by saying, “I’ll fix the problem by a enemy invasion of America.”
 We might say, “Wait a minute Lord – the problem is bad, but Your cure is worse than the disease!”

 ii.
 Some people face crisis times like this all the wrong way.
 They withdraw from the church and from fellowship and they pull back into a little spiritual corner.
 Others give up on God altogether.
 Lloyd-Jones guides us to a better response:

 b.
-You are of purer eyes than to behold evil, and cannot look on wickedness: This is even more problematic to Habakkuk because he knows the character of God.
-Since he understands the holy character of God, he is more troubled than ever as to why God would judge wicked Judah by exalting even more wicked Babylon.
+You are of purer eyes than to behold evil, and cannot look on wickedness: This is even more problematic to Habakkuk because he knew the character of God.
+Since he understood the holy character of God, he was more troubled than ever as to why God would judge wicked Judah by exalting even more wicked Babylon.

 c.
 Shall they therefore empty their net, and continue to slay nations without pity?
-Habakkuk wonders how long God will allow the Babylonians to continue their cruel conquest of nations.
-It is as if God’s people are conquered as easily as fish in a net.
+Habakkuk wondered how long God would allow the Babylonians to continue their cruel conquest of nations.
+It was as if God’s people were conquered as easily as fish in a net.

 i.
 “Easily we are taken and destroyed.
 We have no leader to guide us, and no power to defend ourselves.
 Nebuchadnezzar is here represented as a fisherman, who is constantly casting nets into the sea, and enclosing multitudes of fishes; and being always successful, he sacrifices to his own net.”
 (Clarke)